 Surrey Police will be a modern, urban and community responsive police service designed from day one to address the needs of Surrey.

-As a local police service, it is governed by a civilian Police Board appointed by the Province of BC and will be led by a Chief Constable appointed by the Board.
+As a local police service, it is governed by a civilian Police Board appointed by the Province of BC and is led Chief Constable Norm Lipinski, appointed by the Board in November 2020

-The journey to establish an independent local police service began in 2018 and culminated in the motion of the Surrey Police Board at its inaugural meeting on August 6, 2020 to create the Surrey Police Service.
-Work now begins in earnest to put in place the necessary people and infrastructure to begin operation of the new local police service.
+The journey to establish an independent local police service began in 2018 with a unanimous motion of City Council.
+Work is well underway to put in place, the necessary people and infrastructure to begin operation of Surrey’s new local police service.

 - Officer Recruitment and training begins

 - Surrey Police Service infrastructure, staff, and resources in place